Eeems-Org/remarkable.guide/src/index.rst

    <img src="_static/images/favicon.svg" alt="" class="logo">
    <br/>
    <div class="warning">
-      ⚠️ This guide is still under construction and currently only contains frequently asked questions and their answers.
+      ⚠️ This guide is still under construction ⚠️
    </div>

 Here are some useful links to get you started in the meantime: